sachinkumar35/Maven/README.md

 # Maven Local Repository
 Maven local repository is located in your local system.
 It is created by the maven when you run any maven command.

+By default, maven local repository is <b>%USER_HOME%\.m2</b> directory.

+    For example: C:\Users\<<Username>>\.m2.

+# Maven Central Repository

+Maven central repository is located on the web.
+It has been created by the apache maven community itself.

+Please access the <b>central repository</b>.
+The central repository contains a lot of common libraries that can be viewed by using the search page.

+# Maven Remote Repository

+Maven remote repository is located on the web.
+Some libraries can be missing from the central repository and may be required to be downloaded from the individual repositories by the firm.

+    Eg: JBoss library file needs to be downloaded from the JBoss nexus repository.